The Psychedelic Gedankenexperiment, 2011

 The Psychedelic Gedankenexperiment was recorded in 3D, and the viewer puts on glasses to produce the 3D space.
 The forward and backward versions play simultaneously in sync--one forwards and one backwards on two facing projections.
 On the left is a smaller projection in 2D of the real time recording of the artist speaking the text backwards.
 It’s important to note that this is actually the vocalization of sounds that when reversed are revealed as the text in comprehensible form.
 The four text panels on the walls are the language signs the artist developed in order to pronounce the sounds backwards.
 This projection serves as a kind of referent as to the making of the work, and yet the "abstract" sounds, reminiscent of the experience of hearing a foreign language one does not understand, have a dimension all their own.
 On the right is a larger projection of the work after being reversed – "corrected" for the viewer to "understand" the speech.
 In front of both screens are specially fabricated foam "chairs" based on the molecular diagram of LSD.
 Framing each seating area are a pair of speakers on tripods offering detailed hearing and adding to the performance-like presentation.
 The varying size of the two projection screens produce an invisible frustum across the entire space.

-“of surf, death, tropes & tableaux: The Psychedelic Gedankenexperiment,” Gladstone Gallery, New York, March 18 – April 23, 2011
+The Psychedelic Gedankenexperiment was first shown in the exhibition “of surf, death, tropes & tableaux: The Psychedelic Gedankenexperiment,” Gladstone Gallery, New York, March 18 – April 23, 2011

 "Gary Hill: Glossodelic Attractors," Henry Art Gallery, Seattle, March 31 - September 16, 2012